skiadas/SoftwareDevelopmentPracticumCourse/activities/activity2-5aRefactoringPrimesGeneratorPart2.md

         - Move the various `get...` methods so that they are together below the constructor.

     h.
 Go to the `printNumberAt` method.
 This method is not quite doing what it should be doing for this class.
 We want this class to be about computing, for example to compute the index, leaving the actual printing to the `NumberPrinter` class.
 To fix this you need to start at the `print` method in the `NumberPrinter` class.
         - The `print` method calls `printNumbersOfPage`.
-Go to the `printNumbersOnPage` method and Look at the index computation in the argument to the `printNumberAt` call inside the inner for loop.
+Go to the `printNumbersOnPage` method and look at the index computation in the argument to the `printNumberAt` call inside the inner for loop.
 Select that whole argument and extract a method called `getIndexFor`.
         - Move the `getIndexFor` method to the `Page` class; inline the call to `getRowsPerPage` after you have moved the function.
         - Back in the `printNumbersOnPage` method, inline the call to `printNumberAt` (which will remove the method as this is its only occurence).
         - At this point the system created a local variable (`i` or possibly `index`).
 Inline this variable to eliminate it.